tsshendo/Senior-Design-Project/README.md

 ![WhatsApp Image 2025-06-24 at 7 47 24 PM](https://github.com/user-attachments/assets/e758d77b-d057-4255-a760-56c023ac2b79)

 Here is an image of the final custom PCB the team developed and please refer to the Schematic PDF for the circuit design.
+For hardware design explanation, please refer to HardwareOverview.md
 ![image](https://github.com/user-attachments/assets/14f9cbf0-9c22-4583-813f-bb2594925e17)